wanigarathnekaa/MyMalloc/README.md

 # MyMalloc Assignment
-### My Implementation of the "malloc"-like built-in memory Allocation Library in C.
+### My Implementation of the "malloc"-like built-in Memory Allocation Library in C.

 1. Declare a global array of 25000 bytes.
 2. You must implement a function that is like malloc().
 Call it MyMalloc().
 Its signature is similar to malloc().
 You should also implement MyFree() which has a signature and functionality that are similar to free().
 Read the documentation on malloc() and free().
 It would be a good idea to use malloc and free before attempting to implement MyMalloc() and MyFree().